troyready/cloudformation-ruby-dsl/README.md

 - `load_from_file(filename)`: load the named file by a given type; currently handles YAML, JSON, and Ruby
 - `interpolate(string)`: embed CFN references into a string (`{{ref('Service')}}`) for later interpretation by the CFN engine
 - `Table.load(filename)`: load a table from the listed file, which can then be turned into mappings (via `get_map`)

+### Default Region

+The tool defaults to region 'us-east-1'.
+To change this set either 'EC2_REGION' or 'AWS_DEFAULT_REGION' environment variables.